 3. Do you undertake regular independent application penetration testing?

-Why is this important?
 Whilst a good data host is important, the application itself should also be built to ensure high levels of security.
-The best way to test this security is with regular, independent penetration testing by a reputation firm specialising in this work.
+The best way to test this security is with regular, independent penetration testing by a reputable firm specialising in this work.
+Penetration testing is important to an organization's security, as you can detect any potential problems and address them quickly before any malicious attacks occur.
+One of the main reasons for regular penetration testing is to verify that remediation efforts were effective.
+Penetration testing should be performed on a at least once or twice a year.

 4. Is our data encrypted?